 Some forms of natural events, like earthquakes and flash floods, can be hard to predict.
 Others are forecasted, but it’s still difficult to foresee the weather’s intensity and duration and tough to prepare at the last minute.
 Climate change means extreme weather incidents, like wildfires, will become more frequent and more intense depending on your geographic location, changing the way we prepare for extreme weather.
 The good news?
 There are many things you can do to prepare your business for a natural disaster and ensure the safety of your staff, customers, and infrastructure.
 It may require a little planning ahead, but investing in tools that ensure the longevity of your business will pay off in the long run.

 When inclement weather is forecasted, stay informed on the intensity and duration of the weather event and heed local advisories on traveling and disaster preparedness.
 Sign up for mobile alerts on the weather conditions so you can determine when it is safe to travel, assess damage, and eventually open up shop again.

-Know the possible extreme weather events that could impact your operations so you can keep supplies on-hand and avoid last-minute preparation.
+Know the possible extreme weather and other events that could impact your operations so you can keep supplies on-hand and avoid last-minute preparation.
 If you’re in a coastal or flood prone location, this could mean stocking sandbags and waterproof containers.
 If your business is in a cold climate, keep ice melt and shovels on hand to ensure the surrounding area is safe for foot traffic.